datarobot/datarobot-user-models/custom_model_runner/README.md

     ...
 ```

-During testing and debug in a local development environment, the user can write the runtime
+During testing and debugging in a local development environment, the user can write the runtime
 parameter values into a YAML file and provide it as an input to the `drum` utility.
 The YAML file
 can have any name ending with .yaml and should follow the example layout below: